bright/new-www/content/faqs/mvp-development-4.md

 faqs_id: mvp development 4
 name: mvp development 4
 slug: how-much-does-it-cost-to-build-mvp-app
-question: How much does it cost to build an MVP app?
+question: "[/start-project](/start-project)How much does it cost to build an MVP app?"
 answer: The cost of MVP development is possible to estimate after knowing details about the project.
 Contact us and we will prepare an estimation for you.